-3.3.1 The Designated Safeguarding Lead (DSL) for Whitley Abbey Primary School is Mrs Michelle Reeve.

-Our Deputy Designated Safeguard Lead (DDSL) in the DSL's absence are Mr Robbie Walker, Miss Sam Carter and Mrs Amanda Taylor.
+3.3.1 The Designated Safeguarding Lead (DSL) for Whitley Abbey Primary School is Michelle Reeve.
+Our Deputy Designated Safeguard Lead (DDSL's) in the DSL's absence are Robbie Walker, Sam Carter and Michelle McKeogh.

 The Designated Safeguarding Lead will;